ArtemUstynov/kibana_dashboard_manager/README.md

 If you want to apply old dashboard to new index. just run this python script I developed it in my free time just to get better with python and network requests

 You can use this script free of charge.
+Apache 2 licence.
-Apache 2 licence If you know someone from kibana make them implement this functionality natively And make them document urls and api calls. so it is easier to do stuff from console
+If you know someone from kibana make them implement this functionality natively.
+And make them document urls and api calls. so it is easier to do stuff from console